egiesbrecht/prNet/README.md

 #### Pattern
 This object extends from [BasePattern](#BasePattern) but implements a counter to know how often a pattern occured in the direct comparing process.
 To be clear, a zero in there means that it wasn't found in termes of comparing all found patterns, so in occurs once in the given data-set.

+#### AspectManager
+The AspectManager is an easy tool to manage different aspect under which a data-structure should be analyzed.
+Most of the classes and method already use this tool to get the needed information they need beside the current set of data they will be analyzing.

 #### PatternUsage
 Most of the methods have a javadoc attached but here are the most important of them: